jsdom/jsdom/Contributing.md

 ## Existing Tests

 The DOM, thankfully, has lots of tests already out there.
-Those already included in the repository are of two types:
+Those already included in the repository are of three types:

 * Auto-generated or adapted from older W3C tests.
 * Written by contributors to plug gaps in those tests.

-Of these, of course, the first is preferable.
-When we find gaps, we usually add the tests at the bottom of the relevant auto-generated test suite, e.g. in `test/level2/html.js`.

-The current test compliance is tracked [in the README](https://github.com/tmpvar/jsdom#test-compliance).
+* Imported from the newer [w3c/web-platform-tests](https://github.com/w3c/web-platform-tests) project.

 ## Contributing